-LIST OF SUBJECTS 23.
-The subjects of examination for the degree are the following: (The prescriptions are defined elsewhere in this Calendar.)
+27. The subjects of examination for the degree are the following: (The prescriptions are defined elsewhere in this Calendar.)

-(1) ANTHROPOLOGY

-(Four papers and a thesis which shall count as four papers):
+(1) ANTHROPOLOGY (Four papers and a thesis which shall count as four papers):

-Paper 3.40 and three from 3.41 to 3.53, and a thesis, as approved by the Head of the Department; provided that no paper that has been credited to the Degree of Bachelor of Arts shall be offered for this Degree.
+Four papers from 3.40 to 3.52 and 3.31 to 3.34, and a thesis as approved by the Head of the Department; provided that no paper that has been credited to the Degree of Bachelor of Arts shall be taken for this Degree.